 Save the world, one rock at a time

 Do you love the outdoors?
 Do you want a career making the world a better place for humans and nature alike?
-Environmental geology might be the field you’re looking for!
+Environmental science might be the field you’re looking for!

 Careers that improve lives

-A degree in environmental geology from SFA can open the door to careers in many different fields.
+A degree in geology with an environmental science emphasis from SFA can open the door to careers in many different fields.

 Get out of the classroom